tilt-dev/company/product-development/README.md

 The "Problem statement and references" section should be completed.
 (Other sections can remain not yet completed.)

-Copy and paste the template below into the epic description, and update it accordingly.
-When a section is done, replace `:white_small_square:` with `:white_check_mark:` to indicate it is done (or explain why the section is not applicable).
+Copy and paste the template below into the epic description.
+Update each section, with as much applicable content as possible.
+When a section is done, replace `:white_small_square:` with `:white_check_mark:` to indicate it is done.

 ```
 ---